Coulter D. Young III in "the Den of Creations" by Douglas Keil (dkeil) 2012 ink and watercolor on paper 7.875x5.875in |

 When I was coming of age, Coulter's art was always a part of my life.

 Back then he was painting large pop art pastel paintings which he would set in contemporary maple frames.
 I always loved how the frames complimented the paintings.
-Aside from pastels, he took tons of panoramic photographs (back when photography was film.)
+Aside from pastels, he took tons of panoramic photographs (back when photography

 When Coulter visited us he always brought stacks and stacks of panorama photos from his adventures in far-off lands.